 Hi, I am posting this blog book about the melancholy fate of the barque Charles Eaton.
-I became fascinated with the story about 20 years ago and have been researching it off and on ever since.
-Admittedly there were fairly long periods when the research draft sat gathering dust in a drawer, while the original photocopies and print-outs turned yellow with age.
+I became fascinated with the story about 27 years ago and have been researching it off and on ever since.
+Admittedly there have been long periods when the research sat gathering dust in a box, while the original photocopies and print-outs turned yellow with age.
 Initially it was difficult to find fresh material on the subject, but with the advent of the Internet age the task has gotten a whole lot easier, largely thanks to our wonderful libraries in Australia.
 I would particularly like to thank the National Library of Australia and the State Library of Victoria for their superb online catalogue material.
-The State Library of New South Wales contributed the material for most of the earlier research and their resources continue to be invaluable.
+The State Library of New South Wales contributed material for some of the earlier research and their resources continue to be invaluable.

 Most of the research material has been acquired from excellent primary and contemporary sources, eye-witness accounts and the like.
 Where it has been possible to do so, I have aimed for corroboration from other relevant and reliable sources.
 It was a hard slog in those early days when we had to rely on microfilm, visits to libraries all over Australia and extraordinary persistence — but by golly it was worth it.
-The journey alone has given me the kind of pleasure and satisfaction of the kind that you can’t always get to the same degree in the research-friendly Internet age.
+The journey alone gave me pleasure and satisfaction of the kind that you can’t always get to the same degree in the research-friendly Internet age.
 The fun side of it was mine to enjoy.

 The blog runs to about 85,000 words, which is typical for a non-fiction book, so you might want to dip in and out.
-That’s okay, I do it all the time myself.
-Most of the images are part of my own collection, purchased over the aforementioned 20 years.
+That’s okay, I do it all the time.
+Most of the images are part of my own collection, purchased over the aforementioned 27 years.
 The remainder were acquired from Wikimedia Commons and are in the public arena.
-Collecting antique lithographs and watercolours is a hobby that I inadvertently acquired along the way and that has been a separate joy on its own.
+Collecting antique lithographs and paintings is a hobby that I inadvertently acquired along the way and that has been a separate joy on its own.
 One of the side benefits of being a bit of a history enthusiast, I guess.

-I have been amazed at the large number of international readers that the blog continues to attract.
-Ninety nations are represented on my reader’s list to date and that’s pretty cool.
-Clearly nautical history is a genre with no language boundaries, especially when Bing and Google do the translating for you.
+I have been amazed at the number of international readers that the blog attracted.
+More than 100 nations are represented on my reader’s list and that’s pretty cool.
+Clearly maritime history is a genre with no language boundaries, especially when Google does the translating for you.

 It is never possible to draw a line in the sand where history research is concerned.
 If you have some additional information or corrections that you think I might like (and I will!)
 I would love to hear from you via a comment.
 I used to publish my email address but you end up getting trolled by online abusers with nothing better to do with their time.